** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 INSERT(a, 2, [5, 6]); - the result is array a = [1, [5, 6], 2, 3, 4]

-INSERT_ALL() - Inserts element(s) to the exact position in the array.
+INSERT_ALL() - This function inserts element(s) to the exact position in the array.

 var a = [1, 2, 3, 4];